StackVista/stackstate-docs/stackpacks/integrations/servicenow.md

 After the StackPack has been installed, you can enable the ServiceNow integration.

-### Enable ServiceNow integration
+### Configure the Agent ServiceNow integration

-To enable the ServiceNow check and begin collecting data from your ServiceNow instance:
+After the ServiceNow StackPack has been installed, the StackState Agent can be configured with details of your ServiceNow instance.
+This will enable the ServiceNow check and begin collecting data from ServiceNow.

 1. Edit the Agent integration configuration file `/etc/sts-agent/conf.d/servicenow.d/conf.yaml` to include details of your ServiceNow instance:
     - **url** - the REST API url, uses HTTPS protocol for communication.